LLNL/sundials/doc/ida/guide/source/Usage/index.rst

 product, the user may specify the factor to use in setting increments for the finite-difference approximation, via a call to :c:func:`IDASetIncrementFactor`.

-.. c:function:: int IDASetIncrementFactor(void * ida_mem, realtype dqincfac)
+.. c:function:: int IDASetIncrementFactor(void * ida_mem, sunrealtype dqincfac)

    The function ``IDASetIncrementFactor`` specifies the increment factor to be used in the difference-quotient approximation to the product :math:`Jv`.